 Your bin rental should be delivered clean without markings.
 While most private waste hauler companies don’t have a reputation for clean containers, they still don’t want you to damage the roll off box.
 When paint, concrete and other materials get stuck on the outside or inside of the box, the company should wash, sand, and repaint that part of the trash container before sending it back out.
 Most companies charge $50 to $100 per hour for cleaning the roll off rental.

-7. No hazardous waste in the Austin container rental.
+7. No hazardous waste in the Austin dumpster rental.

 Hazardous waste material includes: tires, batteries of any kind, any liquids, paint, oil, fuels, lubricants, chemicals, refrigerators, televisions, volatile or any radioactive waste.
 If you have any of these materials, the waste management company cannot take them.